openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 ## Congratulations!

-You've implemented the MicroProfile JAXRS Rest Client implementation to integrate your Kogito application with another microservice over REST.
+We've implemented the MicroProfile JAXRS Rest Client to integrate our Kogito application with another microservice over REST.
 Well done!
 In the next step we will change the implementation to use Apache Camel.